ctc-uci/npo-template-merged/README.md

 **Client**

 The `client` `.env` consists primarily of your Firebase secrets.
 An example is provided in `/client/.env.example`.
-Copy the contents into a new file named `.env`, then fill in the keys with the appropriate values.
+Copy the contents into a new file named `.env.local`, then fill in the keys with the appropriate values.

 > [!TIP]
-> The code block below is an example of what your `.env` should (partially) look like.
+> The code block below is an example of what your `.env.local` should (partially) look like.

 ```shell
 VITE_FIREBASE_APIKEY=my-api-key